EstesLab/CosMxUtils/tutorials/Run_Napari_Server.md

 ### a.
 First Time Setting up

-if this you have already done these steps, skip to step f. !!
+if  you have already done these "first time setting up" steps, skip to step f. !!

 ### b.
 Install then activate Conda env for Napari